Table of Contents

 The retail industry has the next highest rate of workplace sexual harassment, comprising approximately 13.44% of all the EEOC’s claims.
 This high percentage has been linked to the retail worker’s vulnerability and low wages as well as the industry’s confusing, complicated, and sometimes ineffective complaint process following an incident.

-The next industry with the most sexual harassment claims is the manufacturing industry, with about 11.72% of sexual harassment allegations reported.
+After the service industry and retail, the industry with the highest reports of sexual harassment claims is the manufacturing industry, with about 11.72% of sexual harassment allegations reported.
 “Because many manufacturing jobs—such as machinists and craft workers—have long been male-dominated, women who enter the field may lack power or be seen as outsiders, thus making them targets for harassment.”

 Health care and social assistance: